core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Upon receiving a multicast notification from the server, the proxy forwards it back separately to each observer client over unicast.
 Note that the notification forwarded back to a certain client has the same Token value of the original observation request sent by that client to the proxy.

-Note that the proxy configures the observation of the target resource at the server only once, when receiving the informative response associated to a (newly started) group observation for that target resource.
+Note that the proxy configures the observation of the target resource at the server only once, when receiving the informative response associated with a (newly started) group observation for that target resource.

 After that, when receiving an observation request from a following new client to be added to the same group observation, the proxy does not take any further action with the server.
 Instead, the proxy responds to the client either with the latest multicast notification if available from its cache, or with an Empty Acknowledgement otherwise, as defined above.